 - The North East is one of eight Offshore Wind Clusters, recognised for our exceptional port infrastructure, skills, supply chain and public sector support underpinning rapid sector growth.

 - Strategically positioned for market access to major offshore wind developments in the North Sea basin, such as Dogger Bank, Hornsea and Firth of Forth.
 80% of all UK wind farms are reachable within a 24-hr vessel time.

-- Exceptional market access to developments in the North Sea basin for both the oil and gas fields and the wind farm developments at Dogger Bank, Hornsea and Firth of Forth.
-Dogger Bank projects alone are expected to deliver up to 3000 wind turbines at a cost in excess of £10bn.
-Opportunities exist for components manufacturing, major fabrication projects, mobilisation, demobilisation and a range of operations and maintenance activities.
+- Dogger Bank Wind Farm, located only 130 km from the North East Coast, is expected to deliver up to 3000 wind turbines at a cost in excess of £10bn.
+Supply Chain opportunities exist for components manufacturing, major fabrication projects, mobilisation, demobilisation and a range of operations and maintenance activities.